onflow/contract-updater/README.md

     :information_source: Note we perform a transaction for each account hosting contracts we will be updating.
 This allows the `Updater` to perform updates for contracts across an arbitrary number of accounts.

-1. Next, we claim those published AuthAccount Capabilities and configure an `Updater` resource that contains them along with our ordered deployment.
+1. Next, we claim those published Account Capabilities and configure an `Updater` resource that contains them along with our ordered deployment.
     - `setup_updater_multi_account.cdc`
         1. `blockUpdateBoundary: UInt64`